 - an invoice for the $500 application fee

-Upon payment of the application fee and successfully completing the application exam, all applications are sent to the Player Agent Accreditation Board for their review.
+Upon successfully completing the application exam, all applications are sent to the Player Agent Accreditation Board for their review.

 Subject to a successful review by the Player Agent Accreditation Board, applicants are Provisionally Accredited.
 This status enables the applicant to commence practicing as an Accredited Player Agent, however, is contingent upon the applicant completing Step 4.